Chronology of World War II

 Invasion of Saipan

-The Royal Navy Beachmaster's HQ on the Beach near Courseulles, Normandy, 13 June 1944
+Royal Navy Beachmaster's HQ on the Beach

-US 9th Division Marching
+US 9th Division Marching into St. Marie du Mont

 Two Panzer VI (Tiger I) Disabled

-Two Panzer VI (Tiger I) disabled
+Two <i>Panzer VI (Tiger I)</i> Disabled

-Sherman Tanks of the Royal Marines Armored Support Group, Normandy, 13 June 1944
+Sherman Tanks of the Royal Marines

-Sherman tanks of the Royal Marines
+Sherman Tanks of the Royal Marines

 Centaur IV tank of 'H' Troop

-Results of the Battle of Villers-Bocage between Wittmann and British 4th County of London Yeomanry, 13 June 1944
+Results of the Battle of Villers-Bocage

-results of the battle of Villers-Bocage
+Results of the Battle of Villers-Bocage

 Aftermath of Battle of Villers-Bocage